 Aspiring rehabilitation counselors learn how to work one-on-one with individuals to help them improve their personal, social and psychosocial skills.
-They complete courses covering patient assessment methods, individual counseling methods, types of mental, behavioral or psychological disorders and human development.
+They complete courses covering patient assessment methods, individual counseling methods, types of mental, behavioral and psychological disorders as well as human development.

 The courses included within a master's degree program in rehabilitation counseling should follow the standards set forth by the Council for Accreditation of Counseling and Related Educational Programs or a similar organization.
 Some examples of common courses include: